fiamon/EventsFy/README.md

 In this API, youre able to:

-Register, login (jwt), find users and events (pagination), find events created by an user, only logged users can modify their events, only logged users can delete their events, and much more.
+Register, login (jwt), find users and events (pagination), find events created by an user.
+Only logged users can modify their events, only logged users can delete their events, and much more.

 You can access the complete documentation with:

 ```
 npm install
 npm run dev